Table of Contents

 [Optional] Get pose

-Unity does not provide raw pose data because pose is generally used to drive the movement of objects in the scene, which is what the session automatically handles.
-For content calculation and rendering, transform is sufficient.
+Unity doesn't provide raw pose data because pose is generally used to drive object movement—handled automatically by sessions.
+For content computation and rendering, transforms suffice.

 Important

-Before reading the methods below, please reconsider whether the transform data of objects like the camera and tracking targets in the scene already meets your needs.
-Typically, additional pose data is not necessary.
+Before proceeding, reconsider whether transforms of cameras and tracked targets in the scene already meet requirements.
+Typically, additional pose data is unnecessary.

-If you indeed need pose data for some reason, you can calculate the required pose value from the transform in the PostSessionUpdate event.
-Generally, the relative transform between the target and the camera obtained in PostSessionUpdate is the pose.
+If pose data is absolutely required, calculate it from transforms during PostSessionUpdate.
+Usually, the relative transform between target and camera obtained here is the pose.

 Session.PostSessionUpdate += () =>